Europe's vaccine rollout needs AstraZeneca - but public confidence is dented - KVIA

 Studies indicate that vaccination also reduces transmission of the virus, Head said.
 “So in a highly vaccinated population there will be less transmission.
 If there’s lower uptake of the vaccine, and lower availability of the vaccine, again you have more Covid-19 than you really need.”

-Meanwhile, the AstraZeneca vaccine has become a symbol of division amid the EU’s faltering rollout.
+Meanwhile, the Oxford-AstraZeneca vaccine has become a symbol of division amid the EU’s faltering rollout.

-Speaking in Brussels on Wednesday, European Commission President Ursula Von der Leyen blamed AstraZeneca for what she called a “difficult beginning” to the vaccination campaign, saying it “has unfortunately under-produced and under-delivered.”
+Speaking in Brussels on Wednesday, European Commission President Ursula Von der Leyen blamed Oxford-AstraZeneca for what she called a “difficult beginning” to the vaccination campaign, saying it “has unfortunately under-produced and under-delivered.”

-While she then voiced her “trust” in AstraZeneca, the spectacle has been less than inspiring.
+While she then voiced her “trust” in Oxford-AstraZeneca, the spectacle has been less than inspiring.

 “If you can meet your targets then you retain public confidence in the program,” he said.
-“Any further negative headlines around vaccines generally or around AstraZeneca might not be good for public confidence.”
+“Any further negative headlines around vaccines generally or around Oxford-AstraZeneca might not be good for public confidence.”

 Rebuilding confidence

-Even following the EMA’s conclusion that AstraZeneca is safe and effective, European governments may have a tough job rebuilding confidence in their own populations.
+Even following the EMA’s conclusion that Oxford-AstraZeneca is safe and effective, European governments may have a tough job rebuilding confidence in their own populations.

 But confidence in the shot had been building as it was more widely rolled out, particularly to younger people.
-As of March 16, 7.75 million doses of the Pfizer/BioNTech vaccine had been administered in Germany, compared with 1.76 million doses of AstraZeneca vaccine and 338,000 Moderna doses, according to figures collated by Our World in Data.
+As of March 16, 7.75 million doses of the BioNTech-Pfizer vaccine had been administered in Germany, compared with 1.76 million doses of Oxford-AstraZeneca vaccine and 338,000 Moderna doses, according to figures collated by Our World in Data.

-But Germany’s decision Monday to follow the lead of Denmark, Norway and Iceland and others in putting AstraZeneca jabs on hold was another blow.
-The Health Ministry explained it took the step after seven cases of cerebral vein thrombosis were reported in connection with the AstraZeneca vaccine, three of which were fatal.
+But Germany’s decision Monday to follow the lead of Denmark, Norway and Iceland and others in putting Oxford-AstraZeneca jabs on hold was another blow.
+The Health Ministry explained it took the step after seven cases of cerebral vein thrombosis were reported in connection with the Oxford-AstraZeneca vaccine, three of which were fatal.

 A CNN crew who visited a vaccination center at the former Berlin-Tegel Airport on Friday found it fairly empty.
 Of about 500 inoculations scheduled to take place that day, 137 had been conducted by around noon.